rgwch/no-bling-blog/readme.md

 ## Design

 You can (and should), of course, customize the design of NoBlingBlog for your own needs.

-### Rebranding
-If a simple rebranding is sufficient (different title, colors and site logo), there's a simple way:

-* create a folder named after your new theme within client/branding, e.g. "myblog"
-* create a file `branding.json` in that folder, containing the properties "name", "short_name", "background_color", and "text_color".
-The colors must be valid css color descriptions, e.g. "blue", or "#23c6f0", or "rgb(20,30,50)".
-* copy a `logo.png` into that folder, which should be a square image with a size of at least 640x640 pixels.
-* run `node branding/branding.cjs myblog`
-* run `npm run build`

-(See branding/demo as an example, which happens to be the default design of no-bling-blog and can be (re)activated anytime with `node branding/branding.cjs demo`)

-### Redesign

-If you need more of a redesign, you must do so in the source files.
+But you must do so in the source files.
 There's no bling-bling method...
 So:

 * Make a fork of this repository